nthome0191-debug/Hera/cmd/infractl/README.md

-# clusterctl
+# infractl

 A unified CLI for managing Hera Kubernetes clusters across AWS, Azure, and GCP.

 ## Overview

-`clusterctl` is a command-line tool that provides a consistent interface for:
+`infractl` is a command-line tool that provides a consistent interface for:
 - Creating Kubernetes clusters
 - Managing cluster lifecycle
 - Querying cluster information